GENI-NSF/geni-tools/README-omni.txt

 To configure Omni, please copy the src/omni_config file to your ~/.omni directory and fill in the parameters for at least one control framework.
 The "omni" section should be filled in with the certificate and key that you use in your control framework.

-See src/documented_omni_config_dont_use for commentary explaining how to customize your omni_config file.
+Embedded comments describe the meaning of each field.

 The currently supported control frameworks are SFA, PG and GCF.
+OpenFlow Aggregate Managers are also supported.

 Omni works by
 - The Framework classes know the API for each clearinghouse